lilibraries/utils/docs/getUrlExtname.md

-Get extname of a URL.
+Get extname of a url.
 The returned string is always lowercase.
 If the URL don't have extname, this function will return an empty string.

 ## API